 Another mechanism by which the size of a state may have influenced its propensity to adopt a general act is modeled by Mulligan and Shleifer (2005), which formalizes an idea due to Demsetz (1967).
-If imposing new regulations has fixed costs, then the supply of regulation is limited by the extent of the market, or the size of the state.
-If there were a fixed cost associated with implementing and administering a general statute, this could explain the small states' reluctance to adopt such legislation.
-Note, however, that this hypothesis should be related more
+If imposing new regulations has fixed costs, then the supply of regulation is limited by the extent of the market or the size of the state.
+If there was a fixed cost associated with implementing and administering a general statute, this could explain the small states' reluctance to adopt such legislation.
+Note, however, that this hypothesis should be related more closely to population size rather than geographical area, an implication that can be tested empirically.